KenKundert/assimilate/doc/commands.rst

         reporting on a backup operation, and either *prune* or *compact* if reporting on a squeeze operation, depending on which is older, and *check* if reporting on a check operation.
-    {days}:
+    {since}:
-        Replaced by the number of days since the last backup or squeeze.
-        You can add floating-point format codes to specify the resolution used.
+        Replaced by the time that has elapsed since the last last backup, squeeze or check.
+You can add QuantiPhy_ format codes to specify the resolution and the units used.
+For example: {since:.1pd}.
-        For example: {days:.1f}.
     {elapsed}:
-        Replaced with a humanized description of how long it has been since the last backup.
+        Replaced with a humanized description of how long it has been since the last backup, squeeze, or check.

 So ``--message '{elapsed} since last {action} of {config}.'`` might produce something like this: